A Comprehensive Guide to Digital Accessibility for Local Government

 The Risks of Non-Compliance

 The consequences of digital ADA non-compliance can be costly.
 Entities may be fined up to $75,000 for an initial ADA violation and $150,000 for subsequent violations.
 While some city and county governments have moved quickly to enhance their digital offerings to meet WCAG 2.0 A and AA guidelines, too many others, however, have not.
-For public institutions that exist to serve citizens equally, lack of accommodations in the digital sphere has been met with understandable citizen resistance and growing legal actions.
+For public institutions that exist to serve residents equally, lack of accommodations in the digital sphere has been met with understandable resident resistance and growing legal actions.

 An Increase in Municipal ADA Compliance Lawsuits

 Any municipality that believes their non-compliance cannot put them at risk of financial penalties—regardless of their jurisdiction and its associated laws—should know that across the country, lawsuits associated with digital ADA compliance are on the rise.
 Since 2011, more than 142 municipalities were sued on the basis of accessibility non-compliance.
 Federal lawsuits are on the rise as well, with the number of federal website accessibility lawsuits nearly tripling in 2018 compared to the year prior, to 2,258 suits.
-Municipalities are not only vulnerable to lawsuits from local citizens who are seeking fair access.
+Municipalities are not only vulnerable to lawsuits from local residents who are seeking fair access.
 According to many reports, serial plaintiffs are browsing the Internet, seeking violations in a variety of public and private sector industries.
 Recently, it has been municipalities that have become easy targets for those searching for violations and seeking injunctive relief, and even monetary damages.

 So far in early 2019, a significant number of municipalities in Florida specifically, have come under attack, a growing trend that began in 2018.
 For example, a legally blind Miami resident has filed nearly 200 lawsuits in Florida and across the country on the basis that government agencies and private sector entities are in violation of the ADA by not taking steps to ensure that documents on their websites are accessible.
 In October of 2018, Orange County, Florida settled a lawsuit filed by the resident, agreeing to make all its information on its websites accessible to individuals with vision disabilities by 2022.
 Without admitting to wrongdoing, the municipality also agreed to pay the plaintiff $19,000 to cover legal fees and damages.
 The Palm Beach County Clerk & Comptroller’s office also settled a lawsuit with the same plaintiff for $9,500 over its county website.
 Martin County, Florida reached a $16,000 settlement with the plaintiff in July, and St. Lucie County settled for $10,500.
 The list goes on.